-Landscaping in the Oak Grove Park Districts shall comply with the Planning & Economic Development Board Rules and Regulations, Chapter 200 - Site Plans of the Rules & Regulations for Submission, Review and Approval of Site Plans.
+Landscaping in the Oak Grove Park Districts shall comply with the Planning & Economic Development Board Rules and Regulations, Chapter 200 - Site Plans - Rules & Regulations for Submission and Review of Site Plans, Section 205-9.
+In the event of any conflict between the provisions of this bylaw and the provisions of said Regulations, the provisions of this bylaw shall apply.
+Where the Business Park subdistrict abuts the Neighborhood subdistrict, the Business Park setback area shall include a minimum ten-foot wide Buffer Area.